Jannik169/PADD---No-Internet-check/README.md

 I just changed some lines of code, the official project is under https://github.com/jpmck/PADD !

 # How should I install that
-(This is a slightly changed version of the official one)?
+(This is a slightly changed version of the official one)

     Get a copy of PADD--No-Internet-check by running: